strongloop/node-foreman/README.md

 Note that if you need to bind to privileged ports, you _must_ start as `root`.
 In such a case, we advise you to drop user permissions after binding.

+## Scalability

+Node.js applications scale by creating multiple processes that either share a socket, or sit behind a load balancer.
+Node Foreman can help you test the parallel capabilities of your application by spawning multiple processes behind a round-robin proxy automatically.

+	$ nf start -x 8888 web=5
+	[OKAY] Starting Proxy Server 8888 -> 5000-5004

+If your application gets its port number from `process.env.PORT` the proxy setup will ocurr automatically.

+## Security

+Node Foreman disallows applications from starting on privileged ports.
+It does however allow proxies to be bound to lower ports, such as port 80.

+If you require access to a privileged port, start Node Foreman with `sudo`:

+	$ sudo nf start -x 80 web=5
+	[OKAY] Starting Proxy Server 8888 -> 5000-5004

+Your applications will _still_ be started in user space, and the proxy will drop its privileges after binding to the privileged port.